You will find here the details, explanations and specifications for a file format called 3RGB:

 The requirements so far are not for a solid, stable, monolithic file format like JPEG, GIF or PNG, but rather a toolchest of simple, efficient techniques that can be added progressively to save a bit more bits each time.
 Depending on the application, one feature can be enabled if it doesn't add much work and yields significant gains.
 This allows us to design the file/stream format step by step, starting from the most basic and trivial features, providing us with a functioning framework to develop more sophisticated features and evaluate their benefits.

 Note that the purposes are compactness and speed of the decoder, rather than high compression ratio.
-The CODEC tries to grab all the low-hanging fruits to maximise the gains for the least efforts.
+The CODEC tries to grab all the low-hanging fruits to maximise the gains with the least efforts.
 In particular, the decoder should be as simple as possible and easy to implement, with a small and efficient digital circuit.

 3. Recursive definition of a 2D signal